Pointwise Universal Gysin formulae and Applications towards Griffiths' conjecture: Application to Griffiths' conjecture

 \subsection{Examples}

-In this section we give several examples of differential forms whose positivity is due to Theorem \ref{thm: positivity of push-forwards by flag bundles} and was not previously known in general.
+In this section we give several examples of differential forms whose (strong) positivity is due to Theorem \ref{thm: positivity of push-forwards by flag bundles} and was not previously known in general.
 The explicit forms of some of them are obtained by implementing Formula \eqref{eq: darondeau-pragacz classes coefficient} in PARI/GP.

-As we have seen, for $(E,h)$ a rank $r$ Griffiths (semi)positive vector bundle, the forms $\pi_*c_1(Q_{\rho}^\mathbf a,h)^{d_{\rho} + k}$ are positive.
+As we have seen, for $(E,h)$ a rank $r$ Griffiths (semi)positive vector bundle, the forms $\pi_*c_1(Q_{\rho}^\mathbf a,h)^{d_{\rho} + k}$ are strongly positive.
 We want to highlight here some among them that cannot be shown to be positive only using results in the literature preceding the present work, at the best of our knowledge.

-To this aim, observe that we already know that the signed Segre forms $(-1)^k s_k(E,h)$ are positive for Griffiths (semi)positive vector bundles thanks to \cite[Theorem 1.1]{Gul12}.
-Also, as already noted, the product of positive forms, all of them strongly positive (resp. all except possibly one) is strongly positive (resp. positive) and hence positive.
-Finally, by \cite[Theorem 1]{BP13}, the square of a positive $(2,2)$-form is positive, so that we know that $ s_2(E,h)^{2} $ is positive.
-However, by \cite[Theorem 2]{BP13}, we can not conclude anything on the positivity of $ s_2(E,h)^{\ell} $ for $ \ell > 2 $ and, in general, of $ s_j(E,h)^{\ell} $ for $j>2$, $\ell>1$.
+To this aim, observe that we already knew that the signed Segre forms $(-1)^k s_k(E,h)$ are (strongly) positive for Griffiths (semi)positive vector bundles thanks to \cite[Theorem 1.1]{Gul12} (even though the strong positivity was not explicitly observed there).
+Also, as already noted, the product of positive forms, all of them strongly positive (resp. all except possibly one) is strongly positive (resp. positive).

 This understood, in order to check for which forms we get new information about their positivity, we shall express $\pi_*c_1(Q_{\rho}^\mathbf a,h)^{d_{\rho} + k}$ as a polynomial in the (signed) Segre forms of $E$.